nastysloper/oojs_zoo/README.md

 as is the case with the forEach call, which makes that function even more confusing.

 - Then there's something called strict mode, which depends on whether the thisArg value has been passed.

-- So it naturally takes a callback (which is the operation performed on each element)
+So it naturally takes a callback (which is the operation performed on each element).
--